The royal family will hold a summit Monday to discuss Prince Harry and Meghan

-Queen Elizabeth II, Prince Charles, Prince William and Prince Harry will attend the meeting at the queen's Sandringham estate, the source said.
+Queen Elizabeth II, Prince Charles, Prince William and Prince Harry will attend the meeting at the Queen’s Sandringham Estate in Norfolk, eastern England, the source said.
 Meghan, the Duchess of Sussex, is expected to call in to the meeting from Canada.

+Meanwhile, Prince William has expressed his “sadness” over the rift with his brother Prince Harry and that the royal family was no longer “a team,” the UK’s Sunday Times reported, citing a friend.

+“I’ve put my arm around my brother all our lives and I can’t do that any more; we’re separate entities,” the Duke of Cambridge told a friend, according to the paper.

 Any change in the working life and role of a royal requires complex and thoughtful discussion.
 It still remains the wish of the Queen that this happens at pace.
 There is a genuine agreement and understanding that any decision will take time to be implemented.